Volt France: Regional and local elections 2021

 Volt participated in the 2021 regional elections in the Île-de-France region with a list consisting of Volt, Pace-Nous Citoyen, A Nous al Démocatie and obtained 0.17% (3 629 votes).
 In the Hauts-de-France region, the joint list of Pace, Volt, Allons Enfants and Nous Citoyens reached 0.5% (6 700 votes).
 In both regions, the second round was not reached.

 In Brittany, Volt put forward a joint list of LREM, TdP, MoDem, UDI, Agir and Volt, which achieved 15.53% in the first round, 14.75% in the second round and 9 mandates, none of which, however, went to Volt.

 The party also participated in departmental elections in Strasbourg 1 (1.16%) and in Aix-en-Provence-2 (0.59%).

 National sections of Volt Europa.
 The borders of the European Union are shown in red.

-Parliamentary election 2022
+Legislative election 2022

-In the 2022 parliamentary elections, Volt participated in 12 of the 566 constituencies in France and overseas territories and in 5 of the 11 constituencies for French citizens abroad.
+In the 2022 legislative elections, Volt participated in 12 of the 566 constituencies in France and overseas territories and in 5 of the 11 constituencies for French citizens abroad.
 In total, Volt was represented by candidates in 17 out of 577 constituencies.

 The party achieved its best result in the national constituencies in the 5th constituency of the département of Pyrénées-Atlantiques with 3.25%.
 Volt's best overall election result was in the 7th constituency of the French Abroad (Central Europe) with 4.97%.

 After the election, controversy arose in Nantes after some of the ballot papers for Volt were not delivered, so that in some polling stations no ballot papers for Volt were available.
 The party then filed a complaint with the Constitutional Council.